 '''

 &namdom

 space and time domain (bathymetry, mesh, timestep)

-compute (=0) or read(=1) the bathymetry file

 ntopo

-the thickness of the partial step is set larger than the minimum of e3zps_min and e3zps_rat e3t (N.B.
-0<e3zps_rat<1)
+= 1 read the bathvmetry level

 e3zps_min

+minimum thickness of the partial step is the min of

+e3zps_min and e3zps_rat e3t (with 0<e3zps_rat<1)

+=1 create a mesh file (coordinates, scale factors, masks)

+e3zps_rat =

 0.1

-e3zps rat

-create (=1) a mesh file (coordinates, scale factors, masks) or not (=0) =1 acceleration of convergence method used, rdt < rdttra(k)
+nmsh

 nacc

+0

+the acceleration of convergence method

-=0, no acceleration, rdt = rdttra asselin time filter parameter
+= 0, no acceleration, rdt = rdttra

+= 1, acceleration used, rdt < rdttra(k)

+asselin time filter parameter

 atfp

-0.1
+minimum time step on tracers

+maximum time step on tracers

+maximum time step on tracers

+maximum time step on tracers

+depth variation of tracer time step

+barotropic time step (for the time splitting algorithm)

+frequency of bulk formulae call (not used if ice used)

-= 5760.
+5760.

 rdt

-time step for the dynamics (and tracer if nacc=0)

-time step for the dynamics (and tracer if nacc=0)

-minimum time step on tracers (used if nacc=1)

-maximum time step on tracers (used if nacc=1)

-depth variation of tracer time step (used if nacc=1)

-barotropic time step (for the split explicit algorithm) ("key_dynspg_ts")

-= 0 no closed sea in the model domain

 rdtmin

-5760.

 rdtmax

 5760.

-rdth

-800.

 rdtbt

 90.

-nclosea
+frequency of bulk formulea call (not used if ice used)

+nfbulk

+no closed sea in the model domain

-= 1 closed sea (Black Sea, Caspian Sea, Great US Lakes...)
+= 1 closed sea (Caspian Sea, Great US Lakes...)

 '''

 In z-coordinate partial step, the depths of the model levels are defined by the reference analytical function $z_0(k)$ as described in the previous section, except in the bottom layer.
 The thickness of the bottom layer is allowed to vary as a function of geographical location (λ, φ) to allow a better representation of the bathymetry, especially in the case of small slopes (where the bathymetry varies by less than one level thickness from one grid point to the next).
-The reference layer thicknesses e{3t}^0 have been defined in the absence of bathymetry.
+The reference layer thicknesses e^0{3t} have been defined in the absence of bathymetry.
 With partial steps, layers from 1 to jpk-2 can have a thickness smaller than $e{3t}(jk)$.
 The model deepest layer (jpk-1) is allowed to have either a smaller or larger thickness than $e{3t}(jpk)$: the maximum thickness allowed is $2e{3t}(jpk-1)$.
-This has to be kept in mind when specifying the maximum depth pphmax in partial steps : for example, with pphmax= 5750 m for the DRAKKAR 45 layer grid, the maximum ocean depth allowed is actually 6000 m (the default thickness $e{3t}(jpk-1)$ being 250 m).
+This has to be kept in mind when specifying the maximum depth pphmax in partial steps: for example, with $pphmax = 5750 \ m$ for the DRAKKAR 45 layer grid, the maximum ocean depth allowed is actually $6000 \ m$ (the default thickness $e{3t}(jpk-1)$ being $250 \ m$).
 Two variables in the namdom namelist are used to define the partial step vertical grid.
-The mimimum water thickness (in meters) allowed for a cell partially filled with bathymetry at level jk is the minimum of e3zpsmin (thickness in meters, usually 20 m) or $e{3t}(jk) e3zps_rat$ (a fraction, usually 10%, of the default thickness $e{3t}(jk)$).
+The minimum water thickness (in meters) allowed for a cell partially filled with bathymetry at level jk